colinmorris/colinmorris.github.com/_posts/2016-06-10-char-rbms-title-tk.markdown

 ### "Did they really need a neural network for that?"

 This is a question that probably doesn't get asked often enough.
-Our results here are pretty neat, but before we chalk this up as another victory for the deep learning revolution, we should ask whether the problem we solved was actually difficult.
+The results here are pretty neat, but before we claim another victory for the deep learning revolution, we should ask whether the problem we solved was actually difficult.
 I'll follow the example of [Yoav Goldberg](http://nbviewer.jupyter.org/gist/yoavg/d76121dfde2618422139) and use unsmoothed maximum-likelihood character level language models as my dumb baseline to compare against.
-In short, we'll just predict the next letter by looking at the last n, and looking at what letters came after that prefix in the training set.
+In short, we'll generate strings one letter at a time, choosing the next letter by looking at the last n, and seeing which letters tended to follow that sequence in the training set.

-Some examples from an order-4 model:
+Some examples from an order-4 model trained on the US place names dataset:

     Bonny Maringer City of Lake
     Sour Motoruk Mountain